Which city is cheaper, Faro or Rhodes?

 Let's take a look at the differences and similarities between Faro and Rhodes.
 Then, you can decide for yourself which place is better for your next trip.

-Faro may not make the list for most foodies, but you'll find what you need while you're in town.
+You'll find the standard options when it comes to food in Faro.
 It has become a major tourist town, so you have to get a bit creative to find a more traditional restaurant.
 Look for fresh seafood like cod, monkfish, or shellfish if you want some local flavors.

-Rhodes has an active nightlife scene for those who seek it out.
+If you're looking for night time activities Rhodes has a few options to choose from.
 It's not the most party-oriented island, but you'll find plenty to do at night.
 Most of the clubs are found in Rhodes Town near Hippocrates Square, along Menekleous Street, or near Orfanidou Street.
 Faliraki has long been a popular nightlife area that brings in the British crowd, but it's not as lively as it once was.
 Some resorts offer more of a nightlife scene than others so if that's a priority, do your research before you book.

-There are resorts to choose from in both Rhodes and Faro.
+There are world-class resorts to choose from in both Rhodes and Faro.

 Vacationers flock to Rhodes for its luxury resorts.
 It is a large and diverse island with a variety of resorts and towns to choose from.
 There are quiet areas like those around Kallithea Beach, Kolymbia, and Kalathos, as well as more lively areas like Faliraki.
 There are a number of all-inclusive resorts around the island but there are also boutique hotels and apartments if that's more your style.